JonathanSiddle/AngularAlgorithms/README.md

 # AngularAlgorithms

-Angular Algorithms is a project to demonstrate some of the fundamental Computer Science algorithms using TypeScript and Angular.
+Angular Algorithms is a project to demonstrate some of the fundamental Computer Science algorithms and data structures using TypeScript and Angular.

 Current To do: